Lilium48/Sheet2Bitwarden/README.md

 Despite this, there are some prerequisities and understanding before you begin:
 # Notes/Prerequisites
 Bitwarden has 2 different APIs: vault management & their public API.
 The Public API is only available for teams and enterprise level organizations.
-Users/Free Organizations do not have this access; however, we have a backup, the vault management, which we will use.
+Users/Free Organizations do not have this access; however, we have a backup, the vault management, which we will be using.

 The vault management api is a CLI that you install locally on an OS of your choice.
 Information on how to install and the api itself can be found here: https://bitwarden.com/help/cli/.
 Once you have this downloaded and ran, you can find out some information we will need for the script.